 We firmly believe in the power of an in-person educational experience.
 Having students living on and near campus and participating in-person is a defining characteristic of a great research university like IU Bloomington.

 We understand the unique circumstances you have to navigate if you're currently outside the U.S. (travel arrangements, visa delays, entry restrictions coming into the U.S., etc.).
-We will fully support you if you can't, or choose not to, travel to Bloomington in August.
+We will fully support you if you can't, or choose not to, travel to Bloomington at this time.

 If you choose to start online, know that we are preparing virtual community events, planning for faculty and student interactions, and working to ensure you have the same incredible IU experience.
 We have a long history of providing innovative learning experiences online—in fact IU was among the first universities to provide an online MBA option, and it is now the top program in the U.S.

 Graduate students, you will need to work with your academic department to determine how an online start option will be implemented for your degree.

 You are able to enroll in a full course of study from outside the U.S. We will provide an immigration document when you are able to arrive.

 If you are interested in Curricular Practical Training (work authorization typically used for internships), be aware that you have to be inside the U.S. for a full academic year before you are eligible for CPT.

 Combined mandatory fee